Japanese camp funding advances after Zinke, lawmaker spat

-Funding for a program to preserve the sites where Japanese-Americans were interned during World War II has moved forward after becoming the backdrop of a spat between a Hawaii congresswoman and the Interior Department boss.
+Funding for a program to preserve the sites where Japanese-Americans were interned during World War II moved forward on Thursday after becoming the backdrop of a spat between a Hawaii congresswoman and the Interior Department boss.

 Democratic U.S. Rep. Colleen Hanabusa and Interior Secretary Ryan Zinke discussed the funding last week at a House committee hearing in Washington.